spantaleev/sijax/README.md

 ## How light is it? ##

-The javascript core is less than 3kB in its original form.
+The javascript core is about 4kB in its original form.
 Keep in mind that you need jQuery loaded on the page for it to function.
 It was tested with jQuery `1.4` and `1.5`, but some older releases should/may also work.

 ## Are there any other dependencies? ##